msfjarvis/msfjarvis.dev/content/about.md

 ### Work

-I currently work at [Dyte] as an SDK Tooling engineer, primarily focusing on developer experience work for the mobile team.
+I currently work at [Dyte] as an SDK Tooling engineer, primarily focusing on developer experience for the mobile team.

 You can find the latest version of [my resume here].